ghobadian/ghobadian.github.io/content/posts/12_factor_app.md

 ## Logs
 ![logs](/images/12_factor_app/logs.webp)
 Treat logs as event streams

-Write logs to stdout so that log aggregators (i.e. Log Stash) can collect that log Always remember that you should not get sad if your service crashes and you lose your data since you should have no persistant data on your service. see [Processes](msghobadian.ir/Processes)#todo change
+Write logs to stdout so that log aggregators (i.e. Log Stash) can collect that log

+Always remember that you should not get sad if your service crashes and you lose your data since you should have no persistant data on your service.
+See [Processes](https://msghobadian.ir/posts/12_factor_app/#processes)

 ### Rationale
-If the disk fills up because of too many logs getting stored, the app may fail.
+- If the disk fills up because of too many logs getting stored, the app may fail.
-Can't centralize logs in multi-instance apps
+- Can't centralize logs in multi-instance apps

 ### Violation Examples
 - writing logs to files